Teenage Acne what are the symptoms and treatment at Aspen

 1. Genetics: If a parent or sibling had acne during their teenage years, it increases the likelihood that the child will develop acne.

-2. Diet: Certain foods, such as sugary and greasy foods, can trigger acne in some people.
+2. Diet: Certain foods, such as sugary and greasy, can trigger acne in some people.

 3. Stress: Stress can increase the production of hormones that contribute to acne.